atomvm/atomvm_www/sample-code.md

 Many development boards come with an LED on GPIO pin 2, so let's assume we are working with such a board, or that we have attached an LED (and accompanying resistor) to GPIO pin 2.

-We set the direction of pin 2 to `output`, so that we can change the pin's value:
+We start the GPIO port driver, and set the direction of pin 2 to `output`, so that we can change the pin's value:

+    GPIO = gpio:open(),
-    gpio:set_direction(?PIN, output)
+    gpio:set_direction(GPIO, ?PIN, output)

 We then enter the "loop" in the `loop` function.
 We start by setting the pin to the specified level via the `gpio:digital_write/2` function, sleeping 1000 milliseconds (1 second), and then calling the `loop` function recursively, passing in the toggled value of the input level: